A rational look at punishment in dog training

 - If he is obsessing about something outside, try to distract him.

-- Excited barking:
+- Excited or demanding barking:

 - Wait until he has stopped barking before giving the goods (e.g. opening the door to go for a walk).
 If not, he may create a superstitious link between his barking and going for a walk.

 - You may want to desensitise him to what is over-exciting him.
 You could repeatedly ring the doorbell for example.
 Without it being systematically followed by guests, or postmen, the doorbell will loose some of its predictive value that something out-of-this-world exciting is about to happen.

 - Fear barking:

 - This is where desensitization and counterconditioning can work wonders.

 - If the fear is a downright phobia, contact a behaviour therapist as do-it-yourself therapy can make matters worse.
 Again, I can help if you are in The Hague or closeby.

 - Lunging and barking at another dog: If you shout, they might interpret that as you barking along, and it certainly won’t do anything to decrease the aggression.
 There are specific protocols to deal with dog-dog aggression, check them out.